open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/emt-build-and-deploy.md

    2. Copy the image to the mounted directory:

-      Copy your custom build image from a local directory to 5th partition:
+      Copy your custom build image from its directory under `edge-microvisor-toolkit/out/images/` to the 5th partition:

       ```bash
       sudo cp ~/edge-microvisor-toolkit/out/images/edge-image/edge-readonly-3.0.20250717.0840.raw ./